 Will New Jersey poker sites network with other states or countries?

 New Jersey poker sites did not network with other states at first, but in May 2018 the state joined Nevada and Delaware to create a tri-state online poker network.
 Poker players in New Jersey can compete with players in Nevada and Delaware only on WSOP.com.
+As legal online poker sites expand to Connecticut, Michigan, and West Virginia, more player compacts could materialize.
 International player pools are unlikely in the near future.